7 DAYS FROM $2,199

 City tour of Buenos Aires, including lunch at renowned Café Tortoni

 Your Buenos Aires adventure begins in full color today with a city tour that includes the Plaza de Mayo, the Casa Rosada, and La Boca, a neighborhood full of colorfully painted homes.
 Cultural Discovery: No Buenos Aires visit is complete without a visit to the famous Café Tortoni, and we’ll lunch in this institution today.
 Founded in 1858 by an enigmatic Frenchman, the café’s European ambience, intricate moldings, and marble-topped counters have lured artists and scholars alike for more than 150 years.

 Today we’ll explore Buenos Aires’ opulent Recoleta neighborhood on foot.
 As we stroll the elegant Avenida Alvear, we’ll pass stately manors and sprawling green spaces until reaching the renowned La Recoleta Cemetery, where Eva Perón and other luminaries are interred.
 A guided tour will show us the highlights before we browse the handicrafts at the nearby Recoleta Fair.
 Cultural Discovery: This evening, learn how to tango during a private lesson, followed by dinner and a fiery tango performance at El Viejo Almacen, the oldest tango hall in Buenos Aires.
 The tango show includes multiple variations of the dance, from the most traditional performances to modern acrobatic styles, as well as orchestra solos and tango singers.

 The spectacular views at Iguassu Falls

 We’ll fly to awe-inspiring Iguassu Falls National Park this morning, located on the border of Brazil and Argentina.
 Our first views of the park will be from the Lower Trail on the Argentinean side, before exploring further on the Upper Trail, where we’ll enjoy an eye-popping vantage point as we literally walk across the water!
 After enjoying lunch in the park on our own, we’ll cross the border to the Brazilian side and check into our centrally located hotel for dinner.

-Trekking Iguassu's Brazilian side, and an optional Macuco safari
+Trekking Iguassu's Brazilian side, and a wild and wet Macuco Safari Boat Ride

 Rio de Janeiro — from Copacabana to Corcovado